freebsd/freebsd-src/docs/UsersManual.rst

    flushed-to-zero number is preserved in the sign of 0, denormals are flushed to positive zero, respectively.

+.. option:: -f[no-]strict-float-cast-overflow

+   When a floating-point value is not representable in a destination integer type, the code has undefined behavior according to the language standard.
+   By default, Clang will not guarantee any particular result in that case.
+   With the 'no-strict' option, Clang attempts to match the overflowing behavior of the target's native float-to-int conversion instructions.

 .. option:: -fwhole-program-vtables

    Enable whole-program vtable optimizations, such as single-implementation devirtualization and virtual constant propagation, for classes with :doc:`hidden LTO visibility <LTOVisibility>`.
 Requires ``-flto``.

+.. option:: -fforce-emit-vtables

+   In order to improve devirtualization, forces emitting of vtables even in modules where it isn't necessary.
+It causes more inline virtual functions to be emitted.

 .. option:: -fno-assume-sane-operator-new